Samuel Ikon: Education

 Ikon attended Federal Government College, Ikot Ekpene.
-In 1995, he graduated from University of Calabar with a BSc in Economics, and in 2004, he obtained an MBA from University of Uyo.
+In 1995, he graduated from University of Calabar with a BSc in economics, and in 2004, he obtained an MBA from University of Uyo.

 Scandal

-In June 2016, Ikon and two other members of the Nigerian National Assembly were accused of sexual misconduct and attempted rape while on a leadership training in Cleveland, Ohio by the U.S Ambassador to Nigeria James Entwist.
+In June 2016, Ikon and two other members of the National Assembly were accused of sexual misconduct and attempted rape while on a leadership training in Cleveland, Ohio by the U.S. Ambassador to Nigeria James Entwist.
 Ikon denied the accusations and threatened to sue Entwist and the American government if the accusation was not retracted.
 The Nigerian National Assembly ethics committee opened an investigation into the accusation.
-After much Investigations Samuel Ikon was found not guilty of the accusations by the ethics committee.
+After an investigation, Ikon was found not guilty of the accusations by the ethics committee.